[Updated: April 2020]

-On 23 March 2020, President Cyril Ramaphosa addressed South Africa about COVID-19.
+On 23 March 2020, President Cyril Ramaphosa addressed South Africa about the coronavirus.
 The main point that he made was that the country would be placed into lockdown:

 - He reiterated that the most effective way to reduce infections is to change basic behaviours.
-Stay home, cancel get-togethers and avoid people to help stop the spread of the virus.
+Stay home, cancel get-togethers and avoid people to help stop the spread of the coronavirus.

 - You will not be allowed to leave your home except to buy food and medical supplies.